glic3rinu/passlib/docs/lib/passlib.utils.rst

     This encoding system appears to have originated with :class:`~passlib.hash.des_crypt`, but is used by
     :class:`~passlib.hash.md5_crypt`, :class:`~passlib.hash.sha256_crypt`,
     and others.
-Within Passlib, this encoding is referred as ``hash64`` encoding to distinguish it from normal base64 and other encodings.
+Within Passlib, this encoding is referred as the "hash64" encoding, to distinguish it from normal base64 and others.

 .. data:: BCRYPT_CHARS